Do You Need Employment?

 • Training- Some training is required; this can be accomplished through prayer, Bible Studies, Small Groups, or one-on-one discussions.

-• The Source of Supplies- God will supply all the needs and leads and bring people into your lives to spend time with and share His Word.
+• The Source of Supplies: God will supply all your needs and leads, bringing people into your lives to spend time with and share His Word.

 • Re-reimbursement- You will have the opportunity to experience the joy of knowing that another soul has been claimed for Christ.

-• Retirement Benefits- You will receive a heavenly reward at retirement.
+• Retirement Benefits—At retirement, you will receive a heavenly reward.
 You are guaranteed a mansion in heaven with all expenses paid.
-There is no expiration date on these benefits, and they will last forever.
+These benefits have no expiration date and last forever.

 3 Steps To Answer ~ Tell Me About Yourself!